703-267-3511

 If you are interested in volunteer opportunities to assist with COVID-19, please consider joining the Fairfax Medical Reserve Corps.
 Information can be found on our website.
 After reviewing information, click on the link that says “Become an MRC Volunteer” at the bottom of the page

-Please visit our testing page for more information and to find testing locations.
+Please visit our testing page for more information about who we test and where to find testing locations in the Fairfax Health District.

 Fairfax County offers many options for people who lack medical insurance.
 Please see the Coronavirus (COVID-19): Health Care Options for the Uninsured website for those options.